sirthegamercoder/Funker-Optimizer/README.md

 ![Banner Alt](https://github.com/user-attachments/assets/050528e6-d754-42ba-a74b-44c8eed5ec2a)
-A tool that can optimize large spritesheet into small for Friday Night Funkin' (FNF).
+Is a tool that can optimize large spritesheet into small for Friday Night Funkin' (FNF).
 Is perfect if optimizing spritesheet using a PC, especially for you who are a optimizer using a PC.

 ## What to do
 Before you run this tool please download `setup-windows.bat` and `requirements.txt` from the `setup` folder by clicking on each file and press download raw file